-You can copy scenery shots, photos of your family, or other special images from a file storage folder (page 190) to the FAVORITE folder in built-in memory (page 190).
+You can copy photos of family members or other special shots from the file storage folder (page 202) to the FAVORITE folder in built-in memory.
+Images copied to the FAVORITE folder are automatically reduced to $320 \times 240$ pixels.
 Images in the FAVORITE folder are not displayed during normal playback, so it helps to keep your personal images private as you carry them around.
 FAVORITE folder images are not deleted when you change memory cards, so you can always keep them on hand.